syncfusion-content/wpf-docs/wpf/TabExt/Getting-Started.md

 ## Enable or disable built-in context menu

-You can show the built-in context menu of the tab item's by setting the [TabControlExt.ShowTabItemContextMenu](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabControlExt~ShowTabItemContextMenu.html) property to `true` in TabControl.
+You can show the built-in context menu of the tabitem's by setting the [TabControlExt.ShowTabItemContextMenu](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabControlExt~ShowTabItemContextMenu.html) property to `true` in TabControl.

 {% tabs %}